abtion/guidelines/career_development/ladder.md

 ### Level 1
 #### simple
--[ ] Is working on naming variables and learning to extract methods
+-[ ] Is working on naming variables and learning to extract methods.

 #### test-driven
 -[ ] Runs all tests before commiting.
 -[ ] Can understand where expectations are not met and fix some with the help of more senior developers.

 #### iterative
--[ ] understands red-green-refactor
+-[ ] Understands red-green-refactor.

 #### communication
 -[ ] updates asana, comes prepared for standup, uses time tracking tools and vacation notifications